dangnelson/WATERBEAR-Water-Barrel/Waterbarrel.md

-# Garden Waterbarrel
+# Garden Water Barrel
 ![](svgs/00.svg)

-This design is for watering plants, not for drinking water.
+This design is for strain water for watering plants, not for drinking.
 It's free of paint and can be built using only battery powered tools.

 ### Plastic Free - In Progress
 Wooden barrels are used rather than the common blue or white plastic drums.
 The washers are black rubber.
 The spigot and vent are made of brass.

 The only plastic in use in this design currently is the vinyl hose.
 We are seeking an alternative to this.

-## 1. Crushed Stone
+## 1. Gravel Base
 ![](svgs/01.svg)

 Using a *Flat Shovel* clear a 2' x 2' pad where you'd like the barrel to be.
-Lay an inch of *Crushed Stone* down in the clearing.
+Lay a layer of *All Purpose Gravel* down in the clearing to help you level the blocks in the next step.

-## 2. Raiser
+## 2. Riser
 ![](svgs/02.svg)

-A raiser is used to give you enough space to fit a watering can underneath.
+A riser is used to give you enough space to fit a watering can underneath.

 Place four *Cinder Blocks* down as shown to form a 2' x 2' square and *Level* each block.